-Statistical analysis of the output can be performed directly by the shell program, or by a specialized statistical software product.
-For special-purpose simulators running under Microsoft Windows, SIMSTAT, from $MC^2$ Analysis Systems, reads and analyzes standard output data generated by GPSS/H.
+Statistical analysis of the output can be performed directly by the shell program, by a spreadsheet or similar program, or by a specialized statistical software product.
+For special-purpose simulators running under Microsoft Windows, SIMSTAT, from MC^2 Analysis Systems, reads and analyzes standard output data generated by GPSS/H.